Work with engines

 TYPE="M" NODES=2 CLUSTERS=1;

-When creating an engine via the UI, Firebolt preserves the case of the identifier.
+When creating an engine using the UI, Firebolt preserves the exact capitalization of the engine name.
 For example, an engine named MyEngine will retain its casing.
-To reference this engine in SQL commands, enclose the name in quotes: "MyEngine"
+To reference this engine in SQL commands, enclose the name in quotes: “MyEngine”.
+For more information, visit the Object Identifiers page.

 Start or resume an engine